katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         well defined orders.
 For instance, a web server may need to be updated before a database server and pieces on the web server may need to be updated after *THAT* database server and various load balancers and monitoring servers may need to be contacted.
-Ansible models entire IT topologies and workflows rather than looking at configuration from a "one system at a time" perspective.
+Assible models entire IT topologies and workflows rather than looking at configuration from a "one system at a time" perspective.

     Namespace
         The first part of a fully qualified collection name, the namespace usually reflects a functional content category.
 Example: in ``cisco.ios.ios_config``, ``cisco`` is the namespace.
 Namespaces are reserved and distributed by Red Hat at Red Hat's discretion.
 Many, but not all, namespaces will correspond with vendor names.
-See `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for namespace requirements.
+See `Galaxy namespaces <https://galaxy.assible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for namespace requirements.

     Notify
         The act of a :term:`task <tasks>` registering a change event and